henzyd/LinkSphere/README.md

-# Sociala Clone
+# ChatBuzz

-### I'm using this project to learn application security by ensuring that the data exchanged between the frontend and backend is secure from attacks.
+### I'm using this project to learn about application security by ensuring that the data exchanged between the frontend and backend is secure from attacks.

 ### Frontend tools: